apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Iceland braces for possible volcanic eruption after 1,400 earthquakes in 24 hours**
+**The clock is ticking for a Jim Harbaugh decision**

-You can read more about it [here](https://nypost.com/2023/11/11/news/iceland-issues-evacuation-orders-amid-growing-volcanic-eruption-concern/).
+You can read more about it [here](https://www.nbcsports.com/nfl/profootballtalk/rumor-mill/news/the-clock-is-ticking-for-a-jim-harbaugh-decision).

 ## Requirements
 - Python 3.8